College Dorm Organizing

 Tips to Organize Your College Dorm Room

-If you are planning to visit home after the start of the school year, bring summer clothes home and take winter clothes back to college.
-Taking just the clothing suited to the current season will help save space.
+- If you are planning to visit home after the start of the school year, bring summer clothes home and take winter clothes back to college.
+Taking just the clothing suited to the current season will help save space in the dorm.

-A plastic tote is a great way to store and carry items to and from the communal showers.
+- A plastic tote or shower caddy is a great way to store and carry items to and from the communal showers.
 This keeps all items in one place and prevents leaving items behind.
 Don’t forget a pair of flips flops for the showers and your robe!

-Keeping track of classes, assignments, and campus events/dates seems daunting.
-Some colleges offer pocket calendars with preprinted campus dates.
-Definitely purchase one either from the college or a generic one from an office supplies store.
-After getting syllabuses from your professors, take time to enter in all assignment due dates.
+- Keeping track of classes, assignments, and campus events/dates seems daunting.
+After getting syllabuses from your professors, take time to enter in and organize deadlines on a calendar.
+Create one central spot to track all of this information.

 Dorm Room Closets